notification-icon

 Ghumlung

-This is the forest name, and here we can find the old trail meets the new course.
+This is the forest’s name; the old trail meets the new course here.
 Afterward, we will trek to the Chumchet village, Chyata Khola, and Ripchet.
 The town has a settlement of about 50 households.
 Along the trail, we can get spectacular views of Baudha Himal (to the west) and Ganesh Himal (to the east).

 Lungbhu

-This small place of Lungbhu lies at the base of a vertical cliff along the Dhamja Khola in the Tsum Valley trek.
-If you plan to camp here, this is the best place, which is scenic and wide open.
+This small village of Lungbhu lies at the base of a vertical cliff along the Dhamja Khola in the Tsum Valley trek.
+It is the best place to camp, as it is scenic and wide open.

 Accommodation